jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The lessons of every transition to a new age is the same; frontline pain is the definition of good and bad, because curing pain is a universal langauge for us, polar bears, and every other lifeform.
 Pain is Life's way of telling individuals to change their behavior before it's too late.
 Prior revolutions made sure human civilization advanced validated frontline pain and encorporating their pain receptors into its nervous system so they can grab hold of new levers of power.

 We know have frontline feedback mechanisms in place for our military, legislature, executive, and consumer markets.
 While not perfect, we can tell our President what we think, we can critize our generals, we can vote on laws, and decide what products to buy.
-This means, we can fight back against antagonists when they use their position to prevent evolution.
+This means, like a violinst contending for first chair, we can peacefully fight back against antagonists when they use their position to prevent evolution.

 We don't yet have this power within our companies, bureaucracies, and jobs.

-In our jobs we're too often still martial artists using one-sided tools and Cinderella without freedom to choose our adaptations.
+In our jobs we're too often still old martial artists using one-sided tools and Cinderella without freedom to choose our adaptations.
 But, as the development of mixed-martial arts shows, Internet Age technology enables learning so much, any person can learn multiple techniques.
 Therefore we can change careers more often.
 Such cross-polination of tools and techniques in our economy might be called "bumblee economics".

 With the freedom to evolve in our jobs and careers we'll experience different roles from management to customer service, construction, to bureaucracy.
 This mix and match of jobs, techniques, and tools is the daily practice of mixed-ideological politics.